Gcenx/macports-wine/README.md

 ## How to use this repository
 After installing macports you'll need a modern version of `git`\
-git clone the repository into /opt then follow [4.6.
-Local Portfile Repositories](https://guide.macports.org/#development.local-repositories)\
+git clone the repository into /opt\
+then follow [4.6.
+Local Portfile Repositories](https://guide.macports.org/#development.local-repositories) (add the line `file:///opt/macports-wine` into `/opt/local/etc/macports/sources.conf` before the line that starts with `rsync://`, then `cd /opt/macports-wine` and run `portindex`)\
-Next run `port -v sync` you can now install any of the provided Ports.
+Next run `port -v sync`: you can now install any of the provided Ports (use Rosetta on Apple Silicon)

+## macOS Catalina or later;
+`wine-stable`, `wine-devel` & `wine-staging` will provide wine used for both 32-bit & 64-bit Windows binaries.

 ## macOS Mojave;
 Add the following into `/opt/local/etc/macports/macports.conf`